crate/cratedb-flink-jobs/README.rst

 the CrateDB adapter/dialect, which is currently available as a patch at `Flink JDBC Connector » CrateDB support`_.

-The first two jobs, both defined in ``io.crate.flink.demo``, are meant to be launched interactively for demonstration purposes, without needing to submit them to a job manager.
+The first two jobs, both defined in ``io.crate.flink.demo``, can be launched as standalone Java applications, without needing to submit them to a Flink job manager.
 The other job, defined in ``io.crate.streaming``, is meant to be submitted as a job to a Flink job manager for demonstration purposes, but can also be invoked interactively.

 - The ``SimpleJdbcSinkJob`` demonstrates a basic example which inserts a few records into CrateDB using Flink.
 It outlines how to use the fundamental